195 Tasting Notes

 Flavour: Quality jade oolong flavour shows a bit of carefully controlled oxidation and many rollings that have exposed much of the precious tea oil to the water.
 The orchid character has been drawn from the leaf and is in balance with the vanilla.

-Dry Leaf Nose: Sweet aroma reminicient of fresh corn silk and vegetables.
+Dry Leaf Nose: Sweet notes of banana and chocolate.